White-Yaksha/sdlc-tools/README.md

 | `--tag-name TEXT` | Tag name to create (overrides config). |
 | `--event-path TEXT` | Path to GitHub event JSON (CI only). |

-**How it works:** Reads the GitHub Actions PR event payload → checks if the PR was merged into a release branch (matching `release_prefix`) → creates/updates a lightweight tag.
+**How it works:** Reads the GitHub Actions PR event payload → checks if the PR was merged into a release branch (matching `release_prefix`) → deletes any existing release and tag → creates a new lightweight tag and GitHub release with auto-generated release notes.
 Idempotent — safe to re-run.

 ### `sdlc-tools setup`